EugenieKa/SEMANTIC/README.md

   - --> UNFINISHED :

-  - ----problem with the entity_type results which are indexed twice
+  - ----problem with the entity_type results which is indexed twice

-  - ----the report generation is not updated and stops after getting sparql results step
+  - ----the report generation is not updated and only does the getting sparql results step

 ES index ex: